gocomu/cli/README.md

 ## Use

-Test that everything works by printing `-help` flag
+Test that everything works by printing `-help`

 ```
 $ gocomu -help